nss-daytime-cohort-63/Holiday-Road-Opry/Order.md

 <!-- shows details for the selected attraction -->
 14. EateriesProvider.js - fx to render details using .find()
 <!-- shows details for the selected eatery -->
+15. ParkProvider.js - fx to render details using .find()